izumihanako/rBench-an-interference-generator/README.md

 # rBench

 **rBench** is a toolkit containing several stress tests.
 It was originally designed to serve the thesis Eirene[^Eirene], which could stress a computer resource of a particular dimension as a way of interfering with other applications that might be occupying that resource.

 **rBench** was designed to as focus as possible on the target resource, which means that interference with one dimension will put as little stress as possible on the other dimensions.
 It includes tests for CPU, cache, memory, disk, network and other resource dimensions, covering the computer resources required by common applications.

 ## Usage

-Download the source code, go to the code directory and run the command to compile:
+Download the source code, enter the code directory and run the command to compile:

 ```bash
 make
 ```

-If you need to compile the AVX512 module, you need to change the value of AVX512SUPPORT in the Makefile.( Note that the AVX512 module has not been rigorously tested and verified ).
+If you need to compile the AVX512 module, you need to change the value of `AVX512SUPPORT` in the Makefile.( Note that the AVX512 module has not been rigorously tested and verified ).